ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 * **Regulatory compliance**: In some regions (e.g., the EU), lower duty cycles (typically under 10%) allow the use of higher transmission power or access to a broader frequency band without the need for special licenses.
 * **Noise mitigation**: Lowering the duty cycle can reduce interference in densely used radio environments by making the transmission "bursty".
 * **Receive-only mode**: Setting `DUTY_CYCLE` to 0 disables transmission, allowing the modem to operate in passive listening mode.
-That work only for low `NUM_CHANNELS`, otherwise the clock synchronisation will be poor.
+That works only for low `NUM_CHANNELS`, otherwise the clock synchronisation will be poor.

 While reducing the duty cycle may reduce the average throughput, the modem can still maintain effective telemetry, since telemetry traffic is often bursty in nature.
 For example, even with a 10% duty cycle, reliable MAVLink telemetry is possible at 2 Hz using a medium `AIR_SPEED`.

 ### Noise, Bandwidth & Channel Planning

 The TFSIK01 modem mitigates interference by [**frequency hopping**](https://en.wikipedia.org/wiki/Frequency-hopping_spread_spectrum) across a user‑defined number of channels `NUM_CHANNELS` while [Time‑Division Multiplexing (TDM)](https://en.wikipedia.org/wiki/Time-division_multiplexing).
-The two design choices directly affect efficiency of this technique:
+The two design choices directly affect the efficiency of this technique:

 1. **Air data rate (`AIR_SPEED`) ⇒ occupied channel bandwidth.**  An approximation used in SiK is